chingu-voyages/v36-toucans-team-04/README.md

 | Fun Facts about Typing                                   | Work In Progress |
 | Credits Screen                                           | Work In Progress |

+## Running the Project
+This project does not have a backend server.
+To run this project locally, download it as a ZIP, unzip the project folder and open index.html.

 ## Languages
 * HTML
 * CSS